Australian Women's Ice Hockey League: 2020s

 After a two-year hiatus, the AWIHL announced it would return to action for the 2022–23 season, scheduled to kick off in November 2022 and run through til March 2023.
 The Sydney Sirens secured their first back-to-back championship title by lifting the JMK Memorial Trophy in 2023.
 In early 2023, the Melbourne Ducks applied to enter the AWIHL as an expansion team.
 The Ducks entered into playing exhibition games ahead of a decision on an AWIHL license.
 In 2024, the Perth Inferno secured their first AWIHL title, claiming the 2024 Premiership.
 The Melbourne Ice defeated Perth in the grand-final in 2024 to claim their eighth championship title.

 Teams

-As of 2022, the AWIHL has five active teams, including four founding members and one expansion team.
-The five teams are from five different Australian states and capital cities, including, Queensland, New South Wales, Victoria, South Australia and Western Australia.
+As of 2026, the AWIHL has six active teams, including four founding members and two expansion teams.
+The six teams are from five different Australian states and capital cities, including, Queensland, New South Wales, Victoria, South Australia and Western Australia.